ethanmuz/Zooreka/Writeup.md

 - Add getName() method to return the name

 I don't need a setName(), because the Player's name should never change throughout the game.

+Now it is time to start adding the JavaFX code into the Game class.
+First, I will make sure that the Game class extends Application.
+When this happens, I have to add a start(Stage) method to the Game class as well.